VinSevilla/challenge-projects/organism-simulator/README.md

 Contributing
 Contributions to the Mysterious Organism Simulator are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request on GitHub.

+## Learning Section

+### What I Learned from Creating the DNA Simulation Program

+#### Factory Functions

+- **Understanding Factory Functions:** I learned how to create factory functions to generate objects with specific properties and methods.
+This approach is useful for creating multiple instances of an object with similar structures and behaviors.
+- **Usage in JavaScript:** Implemented the `pAequorFactory` function to generate organisms with unique specimen numbers and DNA arrays.

+#### Random DNA Generation

+- **Generating Random Bases:** Utilized the `Math.random()` function to randomly select DNA bases ('A', 'T', 'C', 'G') and create a strand of DNA.
+- **Mock DNA Strand Creation:** Wrote the `mockUpStrand` function to generate a random strand of DNA with 15 bases, showcasing array manipulation and random value generation.

+#### Object Methods

+- **Mutate Method:** Implemented a `mutate` method to randomly change one base in the DNA strand to a different base.
+This taught me about array manipulation and ensuring no two values are the same using a `while` loop.
+- **Comparing DNA:** Developed a `compareDna` method to compare the DNA of two organisms and calculate the percentage of similarity.
+This involved iterating over arrays, counting matches, and performing percentage calculations.
+- **Survival Check:** Created a `willLikelySurvive` method to determine if an organism is likely to survive based on the presence of 'C' and 'G' bases.
+This method uses the `filter` function to count specific bases and conditional logic to check the survival rate.

+#### Populating Data

+- **Creating Multiple Organisms:** Learned to use loops and conditionals to populate an array with multiple instances of organisms that meet certain criteria (e.g., having a 60% or more survival rate).

 License
 This project is licensed under the MIT License.